Feel empowered to support your disabled child or family member

 It is designed and delivered by Space 2 Be Me Family Support Officers who specialise in supporting parents and carers of children with additional needs including autism, ADHD, and PDA.

-Join our waiting list to be notified of new dates for this course
+Join our waiting list to be notified of new dates!

 Understanding Autism – An Introductory Session for Parents and Carers